 - Expected Difficulty—Our best guess at how much development resource is needed to complete this task.

 - Priority—Priority is designated based on our review of the tasks and their status for the last 3 categories we mentioned here.
-Things with high impact and low effort should be of the highest priority.
+SEO changes likely to result in high impact with low effort should be of the highest priority.

 - Task Notes—This is where you provide thorough detail on what you are looking to accomplish.
 Sometimes we use steps in this field to fully illustrate what we want to happen.